A Stormy Night: Revivals: experimental versus "innocent"

 Săraru was unimpressed by A Stormy Nights modern reinterpretation at the Nottara Theater (1966–1967), which had George Rafael as director and Ștefan Iordache as Venturiano.
 This version had added elements of physical comedy that critics viewed as distasteful and base.
 Bărbuță reserved some praise for Melania Cârje, who appeared as Zița, but noted that, overall, Rafael had betrayed Caragiale's commitment to "artistic brevity and decency", managing to display the exact immorality that "false puritans" had warned against in 1879.
 This new genre, focused on depicting the "sordid" and "unsettling" atmosphere of the mahala, was prevalent throughout the following decades.
 Calion believes that experimentalism reached its "peak" in 1979, when Alexa Visarion redid A Stormy Night at Giulești Theater—its protagonists displayed a "highly aggressive stupor", with the exception of Spiridon (Răzvan Vasilescu), appearing as the "prototype" of "indolent stupidity".

 As reported by theatrologist Mircea Ghițulescu, by the late 1980s the play had become an "unfortunate text, like all masterpieces, for being subject to all kinds of reconstructions and misconstructions, treated and mistreated from the most sophisticated angles".
-Experimentalism was always contrasted by classical-comedic, "innocent" versions, as with Lucian Ghiurchescu's burlesque interpretation, done for the Bucharest Comedy Theater in 1973.
+Experimentalism was always contrasted by classical-comedic, "innocent" versions, as with Lucian Giurchescu's burlesque interpretation, done for the Bucharest Comedy Theater in 1973.
 During the early- to mid-1970s, Gelu Bogdan Ivașcu took on as Rică for productions at the National Theater Cluj, and received praise for returning the character to his roots—rather than resuming a caricature with its mannerisms, he aimed to depict the firebrand journalist as a man of his time, made ridiculous by his skewed perspective on things.
 The sociological approach was carried into the realm of semiotic literary criticism by mathematician Solomon Marcus, who represented A Stormy Night and other Caragiale comedies as mathematical games, evidencing the strategies available to each character.

 Controversies were then resumed with the television play, directed by Sorana Coroamă-Stanca and aired by TVR in January 1984.
 Critic Aurel Bădescu disliked the liberties taken from the original text, including a number of plot holes, and argued that only Tora Vasilescu as Zița had properly researched for her role.
 Another critic, Constantin Radu-Maria, objected to the "clown-like" performance of Horațiu Mălăele as Venturiano, as well to his being assigned additional lines from Titircă, Sotirescu & C-ie, which give the impression of a "foreign body".
 Coroamă-Stanca's interpretation was re-reviewed in 2017 by Constantin Paraschivescu, who praised both Mălăele and Vasilescu, while also noting that Octavian Cotescu as Dumitrache had added an "uncommon nuance"—genuinely hurt, rather than simply infuriated, by Venturiano's apparent stalking of his wife.